LMajerome/Prosper-Loans-Data-Exploration/README.md

 > 25,000-49,999 is the most popular income bracket and employed the most popular income status

-> Relationship between income range and borrower rate
+> Relationship between income range/emplowyment status and interest rate

 > Data suggests that employment status and income bracket are significant factors in determining a borrower's interest rate.
 Sometimes homeownership as well but only in the lower income brackets.